 What is Reconciling Account?

-Reconciling account is an accounting process that is used to prove that the transactions adding up to the ending balance are correct.
-Reconciliation confirms that the sum leaving an account corresponds to the amount that’s been spent and that the two accounts are balanced at the end of the reporting period.
+Reconciling an account is an accounting process that is used to ensure that the transactions in a company’s financial records are consistent with independent third party reports.
+Reconciliation confirms that the recorded sum leaving an account corresponds to the amount that’s been spent and that the two accounts are balanced at the end of the reporting period.

-Account reconciliation is necessary for asset, liability, and equity account since their balances are carried forward every year.
-During reconciliation, you should compare the transactions recorded in an internal record-keeping account against monthly statements from external sources such as banks and credit card companies.
+Account reconciliation is necessary for asset, liability, and equity accounts since their balances are carried forward every year.
+During reconciliation, you should compare the transactions recorded in an internal record-keeping account against an external monthly statement from sources such as banks and credit card companies.
 The balances between the two records must agree with each other, and any discrepancies should be explained in the account reconciliation statement.

-- A reconciling account is an account that explains the difference between two financial records, such as a bank statement and a cash book.
+- Reconciling an account helps to explain the difference between two financial records, such as a bank statement and a cash book.

-- Reconciliation confirms that the amount leaving one account matches the amount incurred in another account.
+- Reconciliation confirms that the recorded amount leaving one account matches the amount incurred in another account.